Vegan Peanut Butter Cup Cookies

 Instructions

-• Make your flax egg.
+- Make your flax egg.
 Grab a small bowl and mix the water and ground flax with a fork until well incorporated.
-Place the bowl into the fridge while you prepare everything else.
+Place the bowl in the fridge while you prepare the rest.

-• In a medium-sized bowl, add the dry ingredients including flour, baking soda, and salt, excluding the coconut sugar.
+- In a medium-sized bowl, add the dry ingredients including flour, baking soda, and salt, excluding the coconut sugar.
 Using a fork or whisk, stir the ingredients together.
-Set this bowl aside.
+Set the bowl aside.

-• Remove the cookies from the oven and allow them to cool for three minutes, or so.
-Place the chocolate peanut butter cups into each cookie center.
+- Remove the cookies from the oven and allow them to cool for three minutes, or so.
+Gently press a chocolate peanut butter cup into each cookie center.
 The idea is to slowly and gently press them in a bit.
 That will help flatten the cookies and keep them in place.
 Allow them to cool for another three minutes and then transfer the cookies to a cooling rack to cool completely.